Is your plant breeding or variety testing software “built like a rock”?

 Chevrolet decided to harness this wave of popularity and incorporate the song in the marketing campaign for their Chevy truck ads as of 1991.
 You can listen to their ads with Bob Seger singing in the background.
 Chevy trucks – more horsepower, more reliable, more dependable and longer lasting than all other trucks.
 Why?
 Because they took the time to build their trucks “like a rock”.

 This “built like a rock” concept can also apply to plant breeding software.
 How?
 Because a simple database architecture will not deliver the results for a serious plant breeding program.
 The database, which is the foundation of everything else, really must be “built like a rock”.
-The database must be highly relational so that it links all the data in many ways that really empower the breeder.
+It must be a highly relational database so that it links all the data in many ways that really empower the breeder.
 Most software developers for such software do not take this seriously enough, starting with a simple database then spending more time on the interface, appearances, and visualization tools which can be spellbinding to those who don’t take the time to look deeper.

 In Chevy truck terms, if the chassis is weak and there are only four cylinders, a shiny cab and fancy controls will never be able to compensate.
 It looks great, but will never deliver the results.
 Or if you are not a truck “enthusiast”, what would you think of a BMW that happened to have the smallest Ford Fiesta engine?
 The “performance gap” would be noticeable.